nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 *From Zero to “Pull Request”*

+By Steve Ognibene - November 17, 2013

-This guide is intended for developers on the Windows platform who have not previously used Git or GitHub, but who do have basic knowledge of at least one other source control system.
+This guide is intended for developers who have not previously used Git or GitHub, but who do have basic knowledge of at least one other source control system.
 This guide is different from other guides because:

 -   It is specifically for developers who use Windows

 -   It only describes how to contribute to an *existing* project

+-   It prioritizes the GitHub for Windows UI when the command-line is not required

 -   It is not embarrassed to give step-by-step directions or definitions of basic terms

--   It prioritizes the GitHub for Windows UI when the command-line is not required

 -   It prioritizes "the simple way for the common circumstance" over "every possible way for every possible circumstance"